bobby285271/bobby285271/starred.md

 - [offen/docker-volume-backup](https://github.com/offen/docker-volume-backup) - Backup Docker volumes locally or to any S3, WebDAV, Azure Blob Storage, Dropbox or SSH compatible storage
 - [ddworken/hishtory](https://github.com/ddworken/hishtory) - Your shell history: synced, queryable, and in context
-- [minio/minio](https://github.com/minio/minio) - High Performance Object Storage for AI
+- [minio/minio](https://github.com/minio/minio) - The Object Store for AI Data Infrastructure
 - [a-wing/filegogo](https://github.com/a-wing/filegogo) - A file transfer tool that can be used in the browser webrtc p2p
 - [earthly/earthly](https://github.com/earthly/earthly) - Super simple build framework with fast, repeatable builds and an instantly familiar syntax – like Dockerfile and Makefile had a baby.
 - [nektos/act](https://github.com/nektos/act) - Run your GitHub Actions locally 🚀